ballerina-attic/message-tracing-with-stream-processor/README.md

                 └── ballerina.conf

-- Create the above directories in your local machine, along with the empty `.bal` files.
+1. Create the above directories in your local machine, along with the empty `.bal` files.

-- You have to add the following lines in your [ballerina.conf](https://github.com/ballerina-guides/message-tracing-with-stream-processor/blob/master/ballerina.conf).
+2. Add the following lines in your [ballerina.conf](https://github.com/ballerina-guides/message-tracing-with-stream-processor/blob/master/ballerina.conf).

 ```toml
 [b7a.observability.tracing]